tengstrand/lein-polylith/migrate/migrate.md

 ### 2. Create a new repository

-If you go for this option, you can follow the above instructions about how to verify the workspace except that you keep the migrated workspace as it is and just add git support for it.
+If you go for this option, you can follow the above instructions about how to verify the workspace except that you keep the migrated workspace as it is and just add git support to it.